Skip to content

 Grade: A-plus

-In Caribou Memorial Living Center, 12.92% Percentage of Patients
+In Caribou Memorial Living Center, 6.33% of Patients

-This datapoint is a measure of the percent of long-term patients that needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and taking a bath.
+This indicates the percent of patients that needed more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile